apduncan/cvanmf/README.md

 A minimum of 2 samples is required.
 When number of samples $n$ is close to the number of signatures $k$, signatures are likely to represent individual samples rather than broad patterns.

+## References
+If you use this tool please cite:
+For details on the method, please see:
+* Enterosignatures define common bacterial guilds in the human gut microbiome, Frioux, Clémence et al., Cell Host & Microbe, Volume 31, Issue 7, 1111 - 1125.e6 (https://doi.org/10.1016/j.chom.2023.05.024)

+For background on NMF, see:
+For background on  NMF see:
+* Lee & Seung, 1999 (https://doi.org/10.1038/44565) for the paper introducing NMF
+* Jiang et al, 2012 (https://doi.org/10.1007/s00285-011-0428-2) for a good description of the method and application to metagenomic data